Delaware County

 What we MUST have:

-CLEAR COPY OF YOUR TRAFFIC TICKET(S) – If you have already returned your ticket(s) to the Court, you must contact the court to request a copy.
-Please scan the tickets and upload one (1) file.
+• A CLEAR COPY OF YOUR TRAFFIC TICKET(S) – If you have already returned your ticket(s) to the Court, you must contact the court to request a copy.
+Please scan the tickets and upload one (1) file whenever possible.

-A Driver’s Abstract from DMV.
-This must be obtained in the state in which you currently hold a driver’s license.
-This can be done In-Person or Online in many states.
+• A DRIVER’S ABSTRACT FROM DMV.
+This must be obtained in the state in which you currently hold a license.
+This can be done in-person or online in many states.

-- International drivers (outside the US and Canada) may apply with a copy of their license instead of their abstract
+Drivers from states and provinces beyond those that border New York, please consult your state or province’s DMV or equivalent agency for a driving history/abstract.
+International drivers (outside the US &Canada) ONLY may apply with a copy of their license instead of their abstract.

 Other Documents to Consider Adding to your Application